 Stacey Solomon has been a Loose Women cast member since 2016, and is now a regular on the daytime show.

 Stacey began her career on the X Factor, when aged just 19, she came third overall, going on to gain a number one single with her fellow X Factor finalists, and even releasing her own studio album.

-Following her successful music career, Stacey was crowned Queen of the Jungle in the 10th series of I'm a Celebrity...Get Me Out of Here!, meeting her future partner Joe Swash, who she shares son Rex with.
+Following her successful music career, Stacey was crowned Queen of the Jungle in the 10th series of I'm a Celebrity...Get Me Out of Here!, meeting her future partner Joe Swash, who she shares son Rex and daughter Rose with.
 The couple are currently expecting their third child together.